-Our capabilities in plant breeding and biotechnology research are generating a rich and balanced product pipeline that we expect will drive long-term growth.
+Our capabilities in plant breeding and biotechnology research and development are generating a rich and balanced product pipeline that we expect will drive long-term growth.
 We plan to continue to invest in the areas of seeds, genomics and biotechnology and to invest in technology arrangements that have the potential to increase the efficiency and effectiveness of our R&D efforts.
-We believe that our seeds and traits businesses will have significant near-term growth opportunities through a combination of improved breeding and continued growth of stacked and second - and third - generation biotech traits.
+We believe that our seeds and traits businesses will have significant near-term growth opportunities through a combination of improved breeding and continued growth of stacked and secondand third-generation biotech traits.

-We expect advanced breeding techniques combined with improved production practices and capital investments will continue to contribute to improved germplasm quality and yields for our seed offerings, leading to increased global demand for both our branded germplasm and our licensed germplasm.
-We plan to improve and grow our vegetable seeds business, which has a portfolio focused on 23 crops.
-We continue to apply our molecular breeding and marker capabilities to our vegetable seeds germplasm, which we expect will lead to business growth.
-The business integration into a global platform, along with a number of process improvements, has improved our ability to develop and deliver new, innovative products to our broad customer base.
-We plan to continue to pursue strategic acquisitions in our seed businesses to grow our branded seed share, expand our germplasm library and strengthen our global breeding programs.
+We expect advanced breeding techniques combined with improved production practices and capital investments will continue to contribute to improved germplasm guality and yields for our seed offerings, leading to increased global demand for both our branded germplasm and our licensed germplasm.
+We plan to improve our vegetable seeds business, which has a portfolio focused on 21 crops.
+While near term financial results for the vegetable business could be affected by lower sales in certain regions experiencing political or economic instability, the business integration into a global platform, along with a number of process improvements are expected to continue to improve our ability to develop, and deliver new, innovative products to our customer base.
+We plan to continue to pursue strategic acquisitions in our seed businesses to grow our branded seed share, expand our germplasm library, and strengthen our global breeding programs.
 We expect to see continued competition in seeds and genomics.
 We believe we will have a competitive advantage because of our global breeding capabilities and our multiple-channel sales approach in the United States for corn and soybean seeds.

 Commercialization of second- and third-generation traits and the stacking of multiple traits in corn and cotton are expected to increase penetration in approved markets, particularly as we continue to price our traits in line with the value growers have experienced.
-In 2012, we saw higher-value, stacked-trait products representing a larger share of our total U.S. corn seed sales than we did in 2011.
+In 2012 and 2013, we saw higher-value, stackedtrait products representing a larger share of our total U.S. corn seed sales than we did in 2011.
 We experienced an increase in competition in biotechnology as more competitors launched traits in the United States and internationally.
 Acquisitions may also present mid-to-longer term opportunities to increase penetration of our traits.
 We believe our competitive position continues to enable us to deliver second- and third-generation traits when our competitors are delivering their first-generation traits.

-Full regulatory approval was received for a five percent refuge-in-a-bag (RIB) seed blend from the U.S. Environmental Protection Agency (EPA) and the Canadian Food Inspection Agency (CFIA) for Genuity SmartStax RIB Complete corn and Genuity VT Double PRO RIB Complete providing a single bag solution enabling farmers in the Corn Belt to plant corn without a separate refuge.
-The U.S. EPA in August 2012 has granted registration for 10 percent Genuity VT Triple PRO RIB Complete corn.
-With this approval, all of the products in Monsanto's reduced-refuge corn family now are RIB enabled for the U.S. Corn Belt.
-Genuity VT Triple PRO RIB Complete corn is expected to be broadly available to U.S. farmers in 2013.
+Full regulatory approval was received for a five percent refuge-in-a-bag (RIB) seed blend from the U.S. Environmental Protection Agency (EPA) and the Canadian Food Inspection Agency (CFIA) for Genuity SmartStax RIB Complete corn and Genuity VT Double PRO RIB Complete corn providing a single bag solution enabling farmers to plant corn without a separate refuge.
+The U.S. EPA in August 2012 granted registration for 10 percent refuge within Genuity VT Triple PRO RIB Complete corn.
+With this approval all of the products in Monsanto's reduced-refuge corn family now are RIB enabled for the U.S. Corn Belt.
+Genuity VT Triple PRO RIB Complete corn was broadly available to U.S. farmers in 2013.